fr3dyos/pizzacontroller/README.md

-# PizzaController - ESP32 NEMA23 Stepper Motor Controller
+# PizzaController - ESP32 NEMA23 Stepper Motor Controller with AccelStepper

 This project provides a complete Arduino sketch for controlling a NEMA23 stepper motor using an ESP32 microcontroller and a DM556 stepper driver.
-The program is configured for maximum microstepping (1/256) to achieve precise positioning control.
+The program uses the AccelStepper library for smooth acceleration/deceleration and is configured for maximum microstepping (1/256) to achieve precise positioning control.
+It includes an LCD menu system for easy operation and has been optimized for better code maintainability using enums instead of magic numbers.

 ## Hardware Requirements